 Lost your best employee?
 This might be the reason why

-Published about 3 years ago by
+Published over 3 years ago by

 As an employer there's a good chance that you offer good employment opportunities for all your staff – and in particular for those employees who you want to retain.
 And yet, one of your best staff members has just decided to move on to pastures new.
 It is certainly confusing when this happens – especially if the usual culprits of unfair pay, poor working conditions or poor relationships is ruled out as reasons for leaving.
 What's left?
 Why did they leave?